-While studying art, archaeology and philosophy at the Sorbonne, Edith Canat de Chizy successively received six first prizes from the Paris National Conservatory.
-She was introduced to electronic music through Guy Reibel at the Conservatory and the Groupe de Recherches Musicales.
-A student of Ivo Malec, in 1983 she had a decisive encounter with Maurice Ohana to whom she, along with François Porcile, devoted a monographic edition published by Editions Fayard in 2005.
+After pursuing graduate studies in Art and Archaeology and Philosophy at the Sorbonne, Edith Canat de Chizy successively obtained six premiers prix at the Paris Conservatoire including one in composition.
+She became initiated into electro-acoustic music with Guy Reibel at the Conservatoire and the Groupe de Recherches Musicales (GRM).
+A student of Ivo Malec's, in 1983 she had a decisive encounter with Maurice Ohana to whom she, with François Porcile, would devote a monograph in 2005 (Ed.
+Fayard).

 Edith Canat de Chizy and François Porcile